3DCdsc/Cloud_2021/Intro_to_Linux.md

 sudo = **super user do**

 Sudo is used to gain highest privilege access (similar to administrator mode in Windows, but a lot more powerful).
-Superuser privilege is not available by default because as it is quick easy to break Linux systems as you can do almost anything in `sudo` mode, including deleting the whole hard disk itself.
+Superuser privilege is not available by default because as it is quite easy to break Linux systems if you don't know what you are doing as you can do almost anything in `sudo` mode, including deleting the whole hard disk itself.

 ### 3.3.
 How to run a file with an app?